edwinn67/flussonic-1/README.md

 <b>Flussonic Video streaming software installer for Debian, Ubuntu</b>

-This script will work on Debian, Ubuntu and probably other distros of the same families, although no support is offered for them.
-It isn't bulletproof but it will probably work if you simply want to setup a Flussonic on your Debian/Ubuntu box.
+This script will work on Debian, Ubuntu, CentOS and probably other distros of the same families, although no support is offered for them.
+It isn't bulletproof but it will probably work if you simply want to setup a Flussonic on your Debian/Ubuntu/CentOS box.
 It has been designed to be as unobtrusive and universal as possible.

 This is a free shell script under GNU GPL version 3.0 or above